phrampu/phrampu-old/README.md

 To-do:
   - Backend:
-    - [X] Add logging (replace all print stmts)
+    - [x] Add logging (replace all print stmts)
     - [ ] Standardize api responses and document
-      - [ ] Endpoint that just spits out the log file (literally just print it to the screen, would be really nice for debugging)
+      - [x] Endpoint that just spits out the log file (literally just print it to the screen, would be really nice for debugging)
-      - [ ] Endpoint that spits out a dict of {threadnum: isalive(bool)}.
+      - [x] Endpoint that spits out a dict of {threadnum: isalive(bool)}.
 This could easily be implemented by making an array of timestamps, one for each thread.
 Whenever a thread sshs and returns, get the timestamp from the wholist and replace the old saved thread timestamp.
-If the timestamp is ever > 10 mins, then its dead.
+If the timestamp is ever > 10 mins, then it's dead.
       - [x] Endpoint that spits out a dict of {cluster: 'number of free lab machines'} for frontend use
       - [x] Endpoint that finds the last machine a user was ttyd into
       - [ ] Add idle time based on 'w' script